Peace has always been extremely elusive to me. I understood the concept, but never truly felt peace—until I started applying for university.

 Graduating from Polytechnic with average grades, I feared that I would not have a university to go to.
 With every word that I wrote on my university applications, the dreadful feeling of uncertainty grew within me.
 Huge tears rolled down my face as I realized how much I paled in comparison to my friends who achieved good grades and had stellar extra-curricular records.

 I knew God was good and faithful.
 Yet, my situation still felt so hopeless.
 I couldn’t even tell myself to calm down and pray, let alone surrender it to God.

 As I sat on that cold, black couch waiting for my interview with one of the universities, I was so afraid.
 I felt like I couldn’t breathe.
-A verse that I had memorized as a kid—Philippians 4:6-7—came to mind, and I recited that repeatedly.
+A scripture that I had memorized as a kid—Philippians 4:6-7—came to mind, and I recited that repeatedly.
 Slowly, my breathing stabilized and I prayed.
 As I poured out all my emotions to Him, His peace washed over me.
-In that moment, I felt the calmest in the five months since I began my university applications.
+In that moment, I felt the calmest in the five months since I had begun my university applications.

 Combating anxiety sounds easier said than done, but Paul has a simple suggestion for us: pray.
 If we truly trust in the sovereignty of God in every situation, we can lift up our circumstances to God, and trust that He will work “for the good of those who love Him” (Romans 8:28).